stealthdrop/stealthdrop/README.md

 As previously mentioned, the ECDSA construction was implemented by members of the 0xPARC community and open-sourced just a few weeks ago: https://github.com/0xPARC/circom-secp256k1.

 The Merkle Tree construction and other primitives were strongly inspired by the Tornado Cash protocol and its code: https://github.com/tornadocash.
+While there are one or two other repos that claim to do zk airdrops, we haven't seen any other repos that came before ours, succesfully block double spend attacks, or allow non-interactive airdrops (i.e. to any address without requiring a specific signature first).

 If you'd like to run your own remote SNARK prover or set up your own airdrop, take a look at [USAGE.md](./USAGE.md) for more information.